Cosby1992/CPH-business-assingments/Databases/JsonUsingEDMAValueDomains/README.md

 Create a toString method for printing an instance of your JSON abstract syntax tree as valid Json

 ## Solution
-The solution is descriped weel in the comments of the ```Play.java``` class.
+The solution is well descriped in the comments of the ```Play.java``` class.
 The Json we are replicating in this example is defined as in the image below:

 ![Image of the Json being replicated](https://github.com/Cosby1992/CPH-business-assingments/blob/master/Databases/JsonUsingEDMAValueDomains/assignment_and_assets/json.PNG)